m2creates/m2creates-site/src/projects/socialite.md

 ---
 title: Socialite
 tldr: >-
   Upgrade your link in bio.
-Showcase your profiles, link list, and marketing deck all in one place.
+Showcase your profiles, link list, and marketing deck all in one place with this Carrd template.
 date: Last Modified
 datePublish: 2022-09-30
 image: